vjotov/blockchain-for-devs-book/content/part-2-dapps-ethereum-and-solidity/ganache-and-truffle/ganache-and-truffle-framework/ganache-cli.md

 ### Options
 You have several settings that you can specify when running a **ganache-cli**.

 - **-a** or **--accounts**: Specify the number of the accounts to generate at startup.
-Default is 10
+Default is 10.
 - **-e** or **--defaultBalanceEther**: Amount of ether to assign each test account.
 Default is 100 ethers.
 - **-b** or **--blockTime**: Specify the blockTime in seconds for automatic mining.
 If you do not specify this flag, ganache will instantly mine a new block for every transaction.
-Using the –blockTime flag is discouraged unless you have tests which require a specific mining interval.
+Using the --blockTime flag is discouraged unless you have tests which require a specific mining interval.
 - **-d** or **--determenistic**: Generate determenistic address based on pre-defined mnemonic phrase
-- **-m** or **--mnemonic**: Use bip39 mnemonic phrase for generating a PRNG seed, which is in turn used for hierarchical deterministic (HD) account generation.
+- **-m** or **--mnemonic**: Use a BIP-39 mnemonic phrase for generating a PRNG seed, which is in turn is used for hierarchical deterministic (HD) account generation.
 - **-p** or **--port**: Port number to listen on.
 Default is 8545.
 - **-h** or **--host** or --hostname: Hostname to listen on.
 Defaults to 127.0.0.1 (defaults to 0.0.0.0 for Docker instances of ganache-cli)
 - **-g** or **--gasPrice**: The price of gas in wei.
 Default is 20000000000